draknessssas/paper_writing_agent/README.md

 # IEEE Writing Agent

 A manuscript-writing toolkit for **Codex** and **Claude Code**, with shared writing rules, optional style profiles, and local checking tools.
+Current Fold with No profiled version, Looking for a pre profiled version?
+Download v3 zip file.

 For internal use only, please cautiously check before applied changes.
 ## Features